Cytlan/openbgi/README.md

 To help reverse-engineering the game, we have created a debugging tool for the engine.
 After patching the game, the debugger is loaded and allows us to inspect threads, halt the execution and single-step through the program.

-On the TODO list for the debugger: Disassembly, as well as a memory inspector for the stack and local memory.
+On the TODO list for the debugger: Disassembly, code injection.

 ![Screenshot of the debugger as of 2020-11-07](debugger.png)